devosmitachatterjee2018/DataCleaningTool/README.md

 ## Installation instructions ##

 ### Prerequisites ###
-DataCleaningTool has been developed and tested in Matlab 2018b.
+DataCleaningTool has been developed and tested in MATLAB Version: R2018b.

-DataCleaningTool Standalone Desktop App requires the Matlab Compiler Runtime to be installed.
+DataCleaningTool Standalone Desktop App requires the [Matlab Compiler Runtime (mcr) R2018b](https://se.mathworks.com/products/compiler/matlab-runtime.html) to be installed.

 ### Application installation ###
-**Standalone Desktop App.** Download and run  and follow instructions.
+**Standalone Desktop App.**
+- 1. Download and run  and follow instructions.
 If not already present, the MATLAB Compiler Runtime (mcr) R2018b will be downloaded from the web and installed automatically.

 **Matlab App.** Add folder to the search directory of Matlab.

 **Functions.**

 ## Example usage ##
 ### Reference documentation ###
 To access the complete reference documentation, refer to [UserManual.pdf](https://github.com/devosmitachatterjee2018/DataCleaningTool/blob/main/UserManual.pdf).